toddledev/documentation/docs/09-components/01-overview/index.md

 - Can be styled independently (affecting only the root element, see [component style overrides](/styling/conditional-styles#component-style-overrides))
 - Works independently of other instances of the same component

-Understanding how components work and how they fit into the overall structure of your application is the foundation for creating maintainable, scalable applications in toddle.
+Understanding how components work and how they fit into the overall structure of your application is the foundation for creating maintainable, scalable applications in Nordcraft.